Eddie Usher

 Edward Usher (June 19, 1898 – April 1973) was an American football fullback and halfback.
 He played college football for the Michigan Wolverines football team in 1918, 1920 and 1921.

-He later played professional football in the National Football League (NFL) for the Buffalo All-Americans, Rock Island Independents, Green Bay Packers and Kansas City Blues for 3 seasons before retiring in 1924.
+Usher later played professional football in the National Football League (NFL) for the Buffalo All-Americans, Rock Island Independents, Green Bay Packers and Kansas City Blues for 3 seasons before retiring in 1924.